 Mid Devon District Council is currently undertaking a review of governance arrangements.
 A working group has been established and expects to report back to full Council in early 2021.
 The Council asked the working group to carry out a comprehensive review of the Council’s governance arrangements, such review to include – (i) exploring the views of members and other stakeholders; (ii) taking advice where appropriate from experts in the field; and (iii) identifying the cost and value for money implications.

-The working group will be interested in a wide variety of views on what works well (and why) and how they could work better:
+The working group has been considering a wide variety of views on what works well (and why) and how they could work better:

 - How councillors (beyond the Cabinet) are engaged in and influence decision-making